Category Archives: Uncategorized

 Quinoa

 Quinoa is a fairly new addition to western diets.
 Did you know that it contains nearly twice as much fibre as any other grain (although it is actually a seed not a grain)?
-It is incredibly nutritious.
-100g of quinoq provides a whopping 7g of fibre – 2.5 times the accepted RDA, and enough to meet the new recommended levels!
+It is incredibly nutritious!
+100g of quinoa provides a whopping 7g of fibre – 2.5 times the accepted RDA, and enough to meet the new recommended levels!

-Quinoa is so versatile that you can substitute it in a dish for rice, add it to soups, casseroles, or even use it to make a sweet breakfast porridge.
+Quinoa is so versatile you can substitute it for rice in any dish, add it to soups, casseroles, or even use it for a sweet breakfast porridge.
 You can even sprout it!

 Quinoa Preparation

 Quinoa must be prepared properly.
-Wash it in cold water repeatedly until all the foam disappears before you cook it.
-Cook quinoa the same way as you cook other staples like buckwheat, rice, etc. Roughly, one cup of dry grains cooks up to three cups and becomes fluffy and chewy with a pleasant taste.
+Before you cook it wash it in cold water repeatedly until all the foam disappears.
+Cook quinoa the same way you cook other staples like buckwheat, rice, etc. Roughly, one cup of dry grains cooks up to three cups and becomes fluffy and chewy with a pleasant taste.

 Here are some suggestions to use quinoa in your cooking: